FredKSchott/snowpack/www/_template/guides/svelte.md

 +export default app;
 ```

-Start up Snowpack with `npm start` and you should see a page that says "Learn Svelte."
+The page should now say "Learn Svelte".
 Congratulations! you now have Svelte up and running.
-Any code changes you make show up in the browser when you save a file.

 Image: GIF showing code and site side by side, site is a "Learn Svelte" link on a white background.
 When the text is edit to add "Hello world" and the file saves, the changes show up in the site immediately.